On-line booking- password changes:

 Please note that blood tests may only be taken in the mornings

 therefore, do not book in on-line with a Nurse or our Health Care Assistant, in the afternoon, or you will have a wasted journey.
-Similalry, there are designated Well Woman Clinics, which we would prefer that you book into for cervical smear tests.
+Similarly, there are designated Well Woman Clinics, which we would prefer that you book into for cervical smear tests.
 If you wish to book in for an annual Diabetic Review, you need to book a double appointment in one of the general clinics in the morning, or a single in the designated Diabetes Clinic.

 GOLDEN RULES FOR APPOINTMENTS

-• If you decide that your appointment is no longer needed, please ring up and cancel so that someone else can have the appointment instead. •Does more than one family member need to see the doctor?
-If so, please make a separate appointment for each person.
+• If you decide that your appointment is no longer needed, please ring up and cancel so that someone else can have the appointment instead.

 • If you have several different problems to discuss, please make a longer appointment or separate appointments.
 Your doctor has only 10 minutes for each routine consultation, which includes recording the consultation and any prescriptions.